-The Unitarian Universalist Association (UUA) seeks to play a significant role in helping to provide congregations with the opportunity to call well-trained and highly-qualified ministers.
-A strong internship experience is an extremely important step in the preparation process for the Unitarian Universalist ministry, and it’s one that would not be possible without the participation of our member congregations.
-The UUA is thankful for those congregations will support our future ministry through serving as an internship site!
+The Unitarian Universalist Association plays a significant role in helping to provide congregations with the opportunity to call well-trained and highly qualified ministers.
+A strong internship experience is an extremely important component in the preparation process for the Unitarian Universalist ministry, and it’s one that would not be possible without the participation of our member congregations.
+Thank you for your commitment to supporting our future ministry through your intention to serve as an internship site!

-For many congregations, adding a fair internship stipend to the budget can be especially difficult in the first several years of becoming established as a teaching site.
-The Ministerial Credentialing Office oversees the Internship Grant Program in order to support new teaching sites to provide internship stipends during their first year or two.
-Since good teaching sites are always in great demand, it is hoped that following this initial assistance, the congregation will want to continue to support their internship program independently, thereby making it possible for a congregation to host interns in the years to come.
+For many congregations, adding a fair internship salary to the budget can be difficult in the first several years of becoming established as an internship site.
+The Ministerial Credentialing Office offers the Internship Salary Grant program to congregations in order to assist new internship sites in providing internship salaries during their first year or two.
+Since good ministerial internship sites are always in great demand, it is hoped that, following this initial assistance, your members will want to continue to support your internship program independently, thereby making it possible for your congregation to host interns in the years to come.

-The grant program is open to congregations offering either full-time or part-time internships.
-Full-time internships average 40 hours/week for at least 9 months, while part-time internships are a minimum of 15 hours/week for 18 months and usually span two congregational years.
-These internships may take place 1) primarily within the context of a congregation, or 2) be congregationally-based but include ministry with an outside agency or institution (no more than 50% of the internship experience.)
-Grants will be made to congregations.
+The grant program is open to congregations offering internships over one or two congregational years.
+Internships may take place within the context of a congregation, or they may be congregationally-based, but include a significant amount of ministry with an outside agency or institution (a maximum of 50% of the internship experience).
+Grants, however, will be made only to UU congregations.